Is your Mac running slower than you’d like? By changing some of your bad computing habits, you might improve your Mac’s overall performance.

 Did you know each icon on your desktop is a small window, and macOS needs to render each one separately?
 Considering this is the default dumping ground for screenshots, a cluttered desktop can really tax your system.

 By cleaning up your desktop, you’ll reduce your background workload.
 That frees up resources for use elsewhere.
-Use your Mac’s in-built tools and third-party apps to better organize your desktop.

 5. Too Many Background Processes